 The Experts Weigh In

-With these in-depth features having delineated the major trends in healthcare biometrics, we’re going to conclude Healthcare Biometrics Month with an expert discussion that will go deeper on some of the key issues, and perhaps point to a few more things to consider.
-Slated for Tuesday, March 30th, the webinar will feature high-level executives from some of the biggest names in healthcare biometrics today: Veratad CEO John E. Ahrens; TECH5 CEO and co-founder Machiel van der Harst; and IDEMIA’s Senior Director of Digital Identity in North America, Tarvinder Sembhi.
+With these in-depth features having delineated the major trends in healthcare biometrics, we concluded Healthcare Biometrics Month with an expert discussion that went deeper on some of the key issues, and pointed to a few more things to consider.
+Originally broadcast live on Tuesday, March 30th, the webinar featured high-level executives from some of the biggest names in healthcare biometrics today: Veratad CEO John E. Ahrens; TECH5 CEO and co-founder Machiel van der Harst; and IDEMIA’s Senior Director of Digital Identity in North America, Tarvinder Sembhi.

-It will also feature Rod Piechowski, the Vice President of Thought Advisory for HIMSS.
-The Healthcare Information and Management Systems Society is the most prominent healthcare IT alliance in the world, and the perspective that Piechowski will bring to the table is sure to generate some interesting synergy with the biometrics experts who will join him.
+The webinar also featured Rod Piechowski, the Vice President of Thought Advisory for HIMSS.
+The Healthcare Information and Management Systems Society is the most prominent healthcare IT alliance in the world, and the perspective that Piechowski brought to the table generated some interesting synergy with the biometrics experts on the panel.

-The webinar event is slated to begin at 11:00am ET on Tuesday, March 30th, and registration is now open and completely free of charge.
-Those who aren’t able to attend will still receive a link to a recording of the discussion, so if the biometrics revolution underway in healthcare is a matter of interest to you, be sure to sign up.
+The webinar was recorded and is available to view on-demand for free.
 As the above-mentioned features for Healthcare Biometrics Month made clear, the use of biometric technologies in healthcare has been ramping up for years, and been further accelerated in the wake of COVID-19.
 The overarching trend is a hugely important one that will continue to deliver benefits to healthcare provider and patients alike.